philips/bricktoad.com/content/tabletop-game-modular-terrain.md

 **Inspiration**

-Obviously, a big interest in using Lego in a tabletop game is as environment pieces and terrain.
-And there have been a number of really inspiring designs I have seen:
+Using Lego in a tabletop game makes a lot of sense for characters and terrain because of its flexibility.
+And in there have been a number of really inspiring designs I have seen:

 - [u/lurker9061](https://www.reddit.com/r/legodnd/comments/z7aiod/modular_tile_system_i_built_for_dnd_contest/)
 - [u/sunkintotheswamp82](https://www.reddit.com/r/legodnd/comments/z5syqc/modular_terrain_tiles_baseplates_and_elevation/)